sisyphean-labs/json-toolkit/README.md

 # JSON Toolkit

 A collection of CLI tools which make it easy to write pipelines processing various data files.
-Using these tools in conjunction with jq, you can write data processing prototypes in seconds!
+Using these tools in conjunction with `jq`, you can write data processing prototypes in seconds!

 ## Example usecases
 ### 1 to 10 in json